-The Connect America Fund (CAF) – also known as the universal service High-Cost program – is the FCC's program to expand access to voice and broadband services for areas where they are unavailable.
-Through one component of the program, called CAF Phase II, the FCC provides funding to local telephone companies to subsidize the cost of building new network infrastructure or performing network upgrades to provide voice and broadband service in areas where it is lacking.
+The Connect America Fund (CAF) – a part of the Universal Service High-Cost program – is an FCC program designed to expand access to voice and broadband services for areas where they are unavailable.
+Through CAF Phase II, the FCC provides funding to service providers to subsidize the cost of building new network infrastructure or performing network upgrades to provide voice and broadband service in areas where it is lacking.

 For a map of the areas where service providers have accepted and will receive CAF Phase II support over the course of the six–year program, visit www.fcc.gov/reports-research/maps/caf-2-accepted-map.

-However, in some states and areas, service providers declined the offered funding.
-In such areas, they may continue to have an obligation to provide voice services to new locations, but they do not have the CAF Phase II obligation to provide broadband services to new locations.
+However, in some states and areas, the price cap carriers declined the offered funding.
+They may continue to have an obligation to provide voice services to new locations, but they do not have the CAF Phase II obligation to provide broadband services to new locations.

-What are the minimum requirements for broadband services under the Connect America Fund?
+What are the minimum requirements for broadband services under CAF Phase II?

-The companies that accepted CAF Phase II support must meet the following requirements for voice and broadband services:
+The price cap carriers that accepted the first stage of CAF Phase II support must meet the following requirements for voice and broadband services:

 - Speed: Service providers must offer broadband at speeds of at least 10 megabits per second (Mbps) downstream and 1 Mbps upstream.